tcarrill/z80vm/README.md

 00000006
 ```

-Run this bin through the VM like so:
+Run this binary through the VM like so:

 ```
-$ z80 add.bin
+$ ./z80 add.bin

 Address  Opcode
 00000    3e